Wilderness Survival Kits for Kids: What to Include?

 Include a couple of cotton balls in a Ziploc bag for tinder.
 It's a good idea to practice building small fires with your child using their firestarter and tinder so they'll be ready to tackle it independently in an emergency.

 Ensure your kids' wilderness survival kits include two or three energy bars.
-My children like Clif Bars and Lara Bars, so that's what we stick with.
+My children like Clif Bars and Lara Bars, so we stick with them.

 Include at least four Ziploc plastic bags in your child's emergency survival kit.
 They're great for keeping matches dry; they're light, can hold a pair of dry socks, and can even carry water in a pinch.